shawncatz/tracker/README.md

 # Tracker

-It's kind of stupid... just let's you save things from the command line into a file and list them back out... mostly just something silly for me to work on in my spare time.
+It's kind of stupid... just lets you save things from the command line into a file and list them back out... mostly just something silly for me to work on in my spare time.